(IBS) is a common condition, typical symptoms can include:

 - Stress when you or your body is stressed, you spend most of your time in fight/flight mode instead of rest and digest mode where your body should be most of the time.
 Stress cannot be underestimated in its effect on your health, particularly gut health.

 Recent Harvard studies documented that meditation can have a significant impact on clinical symptoms of gastrointestinal disorders including irritable bowel syndrome.
 1

 “Both in patients with IBS (Irritable Bowel Syndrome) and those with IBD (Inflammatory Bowel Disease), participation in the mind/body program appeared to have significantly improved disease-related symptoms, anxiety, and overall quality of life, not only at the end of the study period but also three weeks later.
 While there were no significant changes in inflammatory markers for either group of participants, changes in expression were observed in almost 200 genes among participants with IBS and more than 1,000 genes in those with IBD.
 Many of the genes with altered expression are known to contribute to pathways involved with stress response and inflammation.”2

 Whilst taking probiotics (beneficial bacteria) can give some relief, they are not enough alone.
-At the Informed Health Nutritional Wellbeing Centre, we know how to treat IBS.
+At Informed Health Nutritional Wellbeing, we know how to treat IBS.
 Helping you to identify the causes and heal your digestive system.